-Public reporting burder for this collection of information is estimated to average 15 minutes per response, including time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-Send comments regarding the burder estimate or any other espect of this collection of information, including suggestions for reducing this burden.
-In the Office of Management and Budget, Paperwork Reduction Project (0349-0042), Washington, DC 20503.
+Public reporting burder for this collection of information is estimated to average 15 minutes per response, including time for reviewing instructions, soarching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+Send comments regarding the burder estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the Office of Management and Budget.
+Paperwork Reduction Project (0348-0042), Washington, DC 20503.